spatialos/gdk-for-unity/docs/projects/fps/get-started/upload-launch.md

 > **TIP:** Depending on your network speed, the upload may take a little while (1-10 minutes) to complete.

 <%(Callout message="
-It’s finished uploading when You see an upload report printed in your Unity Console, for example:
+It’s finished uploading when you see an upload report printed in your Unity Console, for example:

 **Uploaded assembly my_assembly to project unity_gdk successfully.**
 ")%>